hassanzohdy/mongez-react-atom/README.md

 - `startLoading`: a function that sets the `isLoading` value to `true`.
 - `stopLoading`: a function that sets the `isLoading` value to `false`.
 - `data`: the data returned from the API, default value is `null`.
+- `pagination`: the pagination returned from the API, default value is `null`.
 - `error`: the error returned from the API, default value is `null`.
 - `success`: A function that sets the `data` value and sets the `isLoading` value to `false`.
 - `failed`: A function that sets the `error` value and sets the `isLoading` value to `false`.